Walking Street, Pattaya: History

 Before its establishment, Walking Street was primarily a roadway for Pattaya's fishing industry when it was a fishing village.
 In the 1960s and 1970s, the area switched to providing services for soldiers from the United States Armed Forces on rest and recuperation breaks in Pattaya, resulting in the development of hotels, bars and restaurants on Walking Street, which was then referred to as "The Strip".
 During the 1980s, The Strip saw the development of cabaret performances and discotheques.
-In the 1990s, several car accidents on The Strip led to the Pattaya City council to close the street to vehicles after 6 p.m, leading to the area to become known as Walking Street.
+In the 1990s, several car accidents on The Strip led to the Pattaya City council to close the street to vehicles after 6 p.m, leading the area to become known as Walking Street.

 A large video sign was erected in March 2010 at the Beach Road entrance.
 The street has numerous bars, restaurants and attractions which advertise using bright large neon signs.
 Pattaya authorities began cracking down on oversized signs in 2015 in an effort to improve accessibility on Walking Street for emergency vehicles.

 Following the COVID-19 pandemic, the amount of venues oriented towards Westerners decreased and shifted towards other areas in Pattaya, whilst venues oriented towards South Koreans and Russians increased.
 In 2023, Thailand began seeing a surge in Indian tourists, who were granted visa exemptions from 10 November 2023 to 10 May 2024.
 This surge led to an increase in the development of Indian-oriented venues in Walking Street.

 In 2023, deputy mayor Wuthisak Rermkijakarn made it so street vendors on Walking Street could only sell after 18:30.

+On 7 April 2026, the Tourist Police held a meeting on Walking Street with local police, Immigration Bureau officials, and entertainment venue operators in response to viral social media videos showing nightlife venue security guards using excessive force against foreign tourists.
+Police statistics indicated that most tourist-related incidents in the area between December 2025 and March 2026 had involved assaults, with a notable rise in March, leading to the announcement of stricter regulations on security guards and the introduction of non-violent response training.